 Step 2.
 Type in your Apple ID.
 Then click Allow on your iPhone and enter the verification code on your PC.

 Step 3.
 Now you’ll log into iCloud successfully.
 Choose one of the options shown in the picture, for example, Photos.

 Step 4.
 Now choose some photos you don’t want or some duplicated ones.
 Delete them.

 Step 1.
 Launch System Preferences on the Mac Dock.

 Step 2.
 Click your Apple ID and sign in if prompted.

 Step 3.
 Click Manage... in the bottom right corner of the window.
 And then choose “Backups” in the menu on the left.
 Choose the backup you want to delete.

 Step 4.
 Click the ”Delete” icon on the bottom left of the pane.
 And for the pop-up confirmation, select “Delete” again.

-If you feel the 5 free space iCloud given is not enough and you don't want to spend money on it, you can use the professional & free backup and transfer tool FoneTool to backup your iPhone data to your computer if the iCloud storage is full.
+If you feel the 5 GB of iCloud free space given is not enough and you don't want to spend money on it, you can use the professional & free backup and transfer tool FoneTool to backup your iPhone data to your computer if the iCloud storage is full.
 After this, you are free to delete any data on your iPhone to free up storage on iCloud without any worry.

 Step 1.
 Download and install FoneTool on your PC.
 Prepare a USB cable and then connect your iPhone to a computer.
 Run it on your PC and then tap "Trust" on your iPhone.